Frequently Asked Questions

 How much does it cost to adopt a dog from American Greyhound?

 The fees for adopting hounds from American Greyhound vary a little depending on the particular dog an applicant chooses.
-The dogs that have completed the TGIE program are $325.
-The normal dogs under five years of age are $225.
-And, dogs that are deemed to be “special needs” or are seniors have a reduced adoption fee, anywhere from $150 to $75.
+The normal dogs under five years of age are $300.
+Galgos are $800.
+And, dogs that are deemed to be “special needs” or are seniors have a dog specific fee.

 Learn more about the TGIE Program Here

 Before being adopted, all dogs are spayed / neutered, have had their teeth cleaned, are up to date on all vaccinations and veterinary exams, and are micro-chipped.

 Can I adopt a pet as a gift for someone else?

 No. Adopting a pet is a personal, lifestyle decision.
 If you are considering adopting a pet as a gift, we recommend that you offer to go with them to American Greyhound and pay the adoption fee when they find the pet that fits them best.